fusion5/x86-64-linux-cpu-trap-flag/README.md

 ## Functionality

-Whenever the TRAP flag is set, the CPU issues an interrupt signal, and the code that is installed to handle interrupts catches that and from there the programmer can run any piece of code.

-In X86 assembly the trap flag is set in this way:
+Whenever the TRAP flag is set, the CPU issues the interrupt signal as previously mentioned.
+In x86 assembly, the TRAP flag is set in this way:

 ```
-pushf
+pushf                 ; place all CPU flags on the CPU
-or [rsp], word 0x0100 ; ensure that the CPU trap flag is 1
+or [rsp], word 0x0100 ; ensure that the CPU TRAP flag is 1
-popf
+popf                  ; write back the altered flags to the CPU
 ret
 ```

-This places all CPU flags on the stack (rsp), then it modifies the word on the stack by setting the appropriate bit, and then it writes back the flags from the stack into the CPU.

-After this happens, the CPU generates an interrupt after each instruction.

 Under 64 bit linux, the handler can be installed in C using the library functions for signals to catch SIGTRAP (see `man sigaction` for more information).
 The operating system manages the handlers for multiple processes.
-Hence, we need to interact with Linux in order to install and handle TRAP signals for the current process only.
-This is achieved by means of system calls:
+Hence, we need to interact with Linux in order to handle TRAP signals for the current process.
+This is achieved by means of the `sigaction` system call:

 ```
 #include <signal.h>